klm-lab/store/README.md

 ## Events

 You can listen to certain store events that allow you to receive updates without rendering your component.
+Or if you are not using react.
-Very useful when you want to update your user interface stateless.
+Very useful when you want to update something stateless.
 We all hate unnecessary rendering 😀.

 * Listen to `change` event. <br/>
 **change** is available for both group and slice stores.
 But keep this in mind.
 You will receive an update for all changes in the store,